and-digital-cloud/terraform-aws-api-gateway/README.md

 ## API Gateway Module

 A terraform module to provide a private API Gateway within aws which is accessed via a custom domain name and routed through an NLB to a VPC endpoint.
-This includes a dummy API as this is required to build the stage.
+This includes a dummy API as this is required to build the stage and allows for testing.
 Further APIs can be deployed to the gateway using the parameters that are output to SSM.

-The url for the api gateway will be api.<public_zone> for example the supplier url is: api.supplier-service.dev.cefcloud.net
+The url for the api gateway will be api.<public_zone>

 ## Usage
 ```